Massive particle surfaces and black hole shadows from intrinsic curvature: The Riemannian curvature of spacetime

 \subsection{A Riemannian metric from stationary spacetimes}

 The generalization described in the previous section can be extended even more when stationary spacetimes are considered.
 A formal approach can be found in \cite{Kobialko:2020vqf}.
-Nevertheless, the optical metric obtained by projecting over the directions of the Killing vector $\partial_t$ is of the Randers-Finsler type \cite{Werner:2012rc,Ono:2017pie} and the Jacobi metric for massive particle trajectories is of the same type \cite{Gibbons:2008zi,Li:2021xhy,Caponio:2009es}.
-If we want to extend the results of previous sections to a stationary metric we need a Riemannian metric that inherits the geodesics of the original spacetimes.
-There is a procedure that brings a Riemannian metric from \eqref{staticm:1} by projecting it on the directions of its Killing vectors.
-The resulting metric inherits the geodesic structure of the original metric and in the static case it reduces to known results.
+Nevertheless, the optical metric obtained is of the Randers-Finsler type \cite{Werner:2012rc,Ono:2017pie} and the Jacobi metric for massive particle trajectories is of the same type \cite{Gibbons:2008zi,Li:2021xhy,Caponio:2009es}.
+If we want to extend the results of previous sections to a stationary metric we need a Riemannian metric.
+There is a procedure that brings a Riemannian metric from \eqref{staticm:1} by dimensional reduction along the Killing vectors of the spacetime metric.
+The resulting metric inherits the information needed and in the static case it reduces to known results.
 In this section we present the formalism developed that helps to obtain a Riemannian metric from a Lorentzian metric.
 We present a review of the procedure detailed in \cite{Arganaraz:2021fwu}.\\ It is known that the geodesics defined in a spacetime with metric $g_{\mu\nu}$ can be deduced form the Lagrangian

 then the Hamiltonian of the theory is written as $\mathcal{H}=\Sigma_{\mu}p_{\mu}\dot{x}^{\mu}-\mathcal{L}$ where $p_{\mu}=\frac{\partial \mathcal{L}}{\partial \dot{x}^{\mu}}=\dot{x}_{\mu}$.
 On the other side, the corresponding Hamilton-Jacobi equation can be written